Anindya-Duti-Dhar/Anindya-Duti-Dhar/README.md

 ## 👨‍💻 [About Me](https://anindya-duti-dhar.github.io)

 🎯 Passionate about building scalable, impactful, and user-friendly mobile apps.
-💼 Working as Software Engineer at Portonics Limited.
+💼 Working as Software Engineer at Portonics Limited for Telco and Fintech platforms.
 💼 7+ years Led mobile app teams at Save the Children International.
 📱 Published cross-platform and native Android apps improving early learning and child wellbeing.
 🎓 B.Sc. in Computer Science and Engineering (PSTU) | Medium of instruction: English.